How Can Foundations Influence Investors? Just Ask!

-Privacy Policy Terms of Use Privacy Policy Thank you for visiting this Site, which is owned and operated by the McKnight Foundation.
-We know that your privacy is important to you, and we work hard to earn and keep your trust.
-We have created this Policy to let you know what Personal Information we collect …
+Website Privacy Policy Website Terms of Use Text Messaging Privacy Policy Text Messaging Terms of Use Website Privacy Policy Effective Date: March 8, 2018 Thank you for visiting this Site, which is owned and operated by the McKnight Foundation.
+We know that your privacy is important to you, and we work hard to earn and …

 Tenants in south Minneapolis recently won an important victory in the pursuit of justice.
 It may be the most recent case to reveal the substandard housing conditions of many low-income renters, but it’s hardly an isolated situation.
 Even as we are encouraged by this court ruling, we must recognize that lawsuits alone cannot create the …